-This Is What Depression Looks Like (and It's Not What You'd Expect)
+What My Depression Looks Like Isn't What You'd Expect

 There's so much more hidden deep below the surface.